typelevel/machinist/README.md

-One caveat is that if you want to extend `spire.ops.Ops` yourself to create your own name mapping, you must do so in a separate project or sub-project from where you will be using the macros.
+One caveat is that if you want to extend `spire.ops.Ops` yourself to create your own name mapping, you must do so in a separate project or sub-project from the one where you will be using the macros.
 Scala macros must be defined in a separate compilation run from where they are applied.

 It's also possible that despite the wide variety of shapes provided by `spire.ops.Ops` your shape is not supported.
 In particular, Spire